PeppeL-G/bagawork/docs/src/routes/(default)/documentation/image/+page.md

 ## Resizing the image
 The `Image` will occupy the space given to it by the layout it's in (or the entire screen if the `Image` is the root component).
-If the layout hasn't given it a specific size (for example when using the `Image` component as a child in a :docs[Rows] or :docs[Columns] layout without calling `size()`), it will have the same size as the image itself.
+If the layout hasn't given it a specific size (for example when using the `Image` component as a child in a :docs[Rows] or :docs[Columns] layout without calling `grow()`), it will have the same size as the image itself.

 ::: tip Example